 Addressing risk management is also vital.
 For example, information on the level of the pipe and tank storage values are important to consider to avoid risk.

-How does a Loop Indicator solve this?
+How does a Loop Indicator help?

 In addition, it has bar graphs and physical units.
 Last but not least, as a competitive yet less expensive product in the market, the RIA15 makes a good fit in the industry.